donxw/TTGO_WeatherUsingArduinoJSON6/README.md

 1) how to send the url and
 2) how to parse the JSON data that is returned

--- Send an HTTP request from arduino
+**Sending an HTTP request (send the url) from Arduino**

 Step 1)  Include the right libraries.
 Arduino.cc has a good tutorial for installing libraries.
 For and ESP32 TTGOI used:
 '''
-- WiFiClient.h // - https://www.arduino.cc/en/Reference/WiFiClient provides a good reference
+#include <WiFiClient.h> // - https://www.arduino.cc/en/Reference/WiFiClient provides a good reference
-- WiFi.h
+#include <WiFi.h>
-- WiFiManager.h // - this is optional, but it's nice because it allows the end user to easily attach the device to his network.
+#include <WiFiManager.h> // - this is optional, but it's nice because it allows the end user to easily attach the device to his network.
 It's available here:  https://github.com/zhouhan0126/WIFIMANAGER-ESP32 but I had to make a mod to get it to compile in Arduino on an ESP32 board.
 The mod was to change all instances of HTTP_HEAD[] to HTTP_HEAD_HTML[] in both the WifiManager.cpp and WiFiManager.h files.
 It was fine in Platform IO without any modifications.
 '''

 Step 2)  Connect to the network and send the url.